YusufAbdelaziz/food-delivery-system/FEATURES.md

 The admin can:

-- Register/login via phone number password, and name.
+- Register/login via phone number, password, and name.
 The admin will then receive an access and refresh tokens (JWTs) for upcoming requests (admin related authority).
 - Add/update/delete restaurants and insert the name and the address of each one.
 - Add/update/delete a menu of a restaurant, sections to that menu, items to the sections as well as specs for each item.
 - Add/update/delete regions which is later used in users, restaurants, and calculating delivery fees.